LambdaTest/smartui-java-playwright-sample/README.md

 Welcome to the SmartUI SDK sample for Playwright Java.
 This repository demonstrates how to integrate SmartUI visual regression testing with Playwright Java.

-## Prerequisites

-- Java 10 or higher
-- Maven 3.6 or higher
-- Node.js (for SmartUI CLI)
-- LambdaTest account credentials (for Cloud tests)
-- Chrome browser (for Local tests)

 ## Repository Structure

 ```